copyme/copyme.github.io/_pages/about.md

 Skills, Poland in 2013.
-I was admitted to the research oriented master program [Labex Bézout in computer science and mathematics at the University Paris-Est](http://bezout.univ-paris-est.fr/en/master-s-program), France from where I obtained a master degree in computer science in 2014, and where I currently pursues doctoral studies under the supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/).
+I was admitted to the research oriented master program [Labex Bézout in computer science and mathematics at the University Paris-Est](http://bezout.univ-paris-est.fr/en/master-s-program), France from where I obtained a master degree in computer science in 2014, and where I currently pursue doctoral studies under the supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/).
 We collaborate with [Nicolas Passat](http://crestic.univ-reims.fr/membre/1542-nicolas-passat) and [Guillaume